Rahlir/C-sarsSudoku/IMPLEMENTATION.md

  - 1 if incorrect arg number
  - 2 if unable to allocate memory for grid
  - 3 if arg is not "solve" or "create"
+ - 4 if solve mode and couldn't find any solutions to grid
- - 4 if solve mode and invalid input from stdin
+ - 5 if solve mode and invalid input from stdin

 ### Pseudocode